Štefan Füle

-Štefan Füle (born 24 May 1962 in Sokolov) is a former Czech diplomat who served as the European Commissioner for Enlargement and European Neighbourhood Policy from February 2010 until October 2014.
+Štefan Füle (born 24 May 1962) is a former Czech diplomat who served as the European Commissioner for Enlargement and European Neighbourhood Policy from February 2010 until October 2014.

 Early life and education

 Füle was born on 24 May 1962 in Sokolov, then in Czechoslovakia.
 He studied at the Charles University in Prague (1980–1981, two semesters at the Faculty of Philosophy) and the Moscow State Institute of International Relations (1981–1986).

 Diplomatic career

 He has held several positions within the Ministry of Foreign Affairs.
 Füle served as First Secretary of Permanent Mission of the Czech Republic (until 1993 Czechoslovakia) to the UN in New York City from 1990 to 1995.
 His next assignment was at the headquarters of the Ministry in Prague until 1998.
 Then he served as the Czech Ambassador to Lithuania (1998–2001), also being the NATO contact point there.
 In 2000, Füle accepted the position of the First Deputy Minister of Defense but later returned to diplomatic work.
 He had served as the nation's Ambassador to the United Kingdom (2003–2005) before being appointed as the Permanent Representative of his country to NATO (11 July 2005 – 7 May 2009).